 International corporations can face an unfair dismissal case when terminating executives: Keenan v Cummins South Pacific Pty Ltd

-US-based multinational Cummins Group has recently been forced to reinstate a senior executive who was dismissed from the company a year after he was promoted to regional leader.
+US-based multinational Cummins Group was forced to reinstate a senior executive who was dismissed from the company a year after he was promoted to regional leader.
 Cummins group cited the reasons for Mr Keenan’s dismissal as being performance issues.

-In a decision made last year, Judge Wilson found that, contrary to what Cummins Group had stated, Mr Keenan’s dismissal was a result of complaints made to the company’s senior HR executives in relation to problems he had with a regional HR leader regarding insubordination.
+In a decision made in 2017, Judge Wilson found that, contrary to what Cummins Group had stated, Mr Keenan’s dismissal was a result of complaints made to the company’s senior HR executives in relation to problems he had with a regional HR leader regarding insubordination.

 Judge Wilson found that Mr Keegan had been “chastised like an errant schoolboy” by being placed on a performance improvement plan by HR executives when he exercised his workplace rights to make complaints about the HR leader.
 This action was undertaken despite Mr Keenan being the regional HR leader’s superior.
 The improvement plan included criticism of Mr Keenan’s colour choices and inconsistent use of font sizes in presentations, which Judge Wilson found to exhibit a “high degree of micromanagement” that was “scarcely appropriate … to a person of Mr Keenan’s seniority”.
 The plan also urged him to include the HR leader as a “business partner” when making business decisions.

 It was also found that the HR leader had failed to obey reasonable instructions made by Keenan as her superior and had made false accusations against him.